 The Chief of the Naval Staff (CNS), Vice Admiral Ibok-Ete Ibas has restated Nigerian Navy’s commitments to securing the Gulf of Guinea.

-To this end, he said the navy will maintain existing relationships with its partners and work on the same trajectory.
+To this end, he said the naval will maintain existing relationships with its partners and work on the same trajectory.

-A press release by Commodore Suleiman Dahun, said the CNS made the commitment while playing host to the Italian Ambassador to Nigeria, Stefano Pontesilli who paid him a courtesy visit at the Naval Headquarters, Abuja on Tuesday.
+A press release by Commodore Suleiman Dahun, said the CNS made the commitment while playing host to the Italian Ambassador to Nigeria, Stefano Pontesilli who paid him a courtesy visit at the Naval Headquarters today.

 According to him, “The CNS stated that there was close collaboration between the Gulf of Guinea region navies towards stemming the tide of recent incidences of insecurity in the region.